 With many years of board experience, including two terms as President, Teresa has continued to help support pharmacy technicians and the Society in her role as PTSA Administrator.
 Since receiving her pharmacy technician diploma in 1998, Teresa has practiced in front-line and leadership roles in both community and hospital pharmacies and was the first registered pharmacy technician in Alberta.
 She is currently employed with Alberta Health Services as Operations Manager for the Royal Alexandra Hospital Pharmacy.
 In addition to her “day job”, Teresa has extensive experience with other pharmacy organizations and was one of the first pharmacy technician observers appointed to the Alberta College of Pharmacy’s council.
 She has been extensively involved in the development of the practice framework for Pharmacy Technicians and is excited to continue that work with PTSA.

 Tamiza’s career began as a writer but she changed her focus to pharmacy and graduated from Vancouver Community College in 1997, as a pharmacy technician.
 She began working with Save On Foods and continued to work in this retail setting as she completed her Bachelors of Applied Journalism.
 She moved to Edmonton and started a teaching career in 2007.
 Tamiza has been a regulated technician since 2013 and has been a Pharmacy Technician Instructor with NorQuest and CDI College.
-She is currently instructing at CDI College.
 She is passionate about continuing education for pharmacy technicians and their expanding role.
 Tamiza looks forward to the future of Pharmacy and is excited to help Pharmacy Technicians in Alberta move forward through Continuing Education.